imagineLife/human-effort/ComponentMaster.md

 ```

 ### Fix Bugs (_...before continuing with new features!_)
-We may have the luxury of working on a few features 'at once', or at least be able to start something while our last pieces of code get reviewed.
+We may have the luxury of working on a few features 'at once', or at least be able to start something while our last pieces of code get reviewed by peers or q folks.
 Once those details you've already worked on, and submitted for approval, and have been found to have bugs...
 ... fix the bugs.
-Before you continue on the new featture(s) you are working on.
+Before you continue on the new feature(s) you are currently working on.

 ### Understand